DiamondOsas/simple-ytdl/README.md

 flet build windows -v
 ```

-For more details on building Windows package, refer to the [Windows Packaging Guide](https://docs.flet.dev/publish/windows/).
+For more details on building packages, refer to the [Packaging Guide](https://docs.flet.dev/publish/).

+If you want to contrivute you can [emailme](mailto:diamondosazuwa@gmail.com)

+Built by : DiamondOsazuwa